-At Red River College’s (RRC) ACE Project Space in Winnipeg, students work with early stage entrepreneurs and communities to solve real business challenges using the latest technologies.
-While the students get to refine their skills by problem solving for the real world, communities and entrepreneurs get to work with cutting-edge talent.
+Seeing the dual needs of students and entrepreneurs, Red River College’s (RRC) created the ACE Project Space.
+At ACE Project Space, students work with entrepreneurs to solve real business challenges by implementing the latest technologies.
+And while the students gain practical business experience, entrepreneurs get to work with cutting-edge talent.

-“It’s an incredible experience for our students,” Haider Al-Saidi, chair of Applied Computer Education, said in an interview with RRC News, “There are nearly 45 students working in teams and up to 15 entrepreneurs or start-ups working out of the space each semester.
-Operating for all three semesters of the school year allows the program to provide solutions to up to 45 businesses a year.”
+“It’s an incredible experience for our students,” Haider Al-Saidi, chair of Applied Computer Education, said in an interview with RRC News, “There are nearly 45 students working in teams and up to 15 entrepreneurs or start-ups working out of the space each semester.”

-Young Canadians are eager to use their skills and energy on projects that make a difference, and RRC’s ACE Project Space provides students with valuable opportunities, including:
+Young Canadians are eager to use their skills on projects that make a difference, and RRC’s ACE Project Space is changing how youth prepare to enter the workforce, including:

-“Getting hired with minimal or no work experience continues to be a struggle for university and college graduates” says Senior Director, Youth Strategy & Innovation at RBC Mark Beckles.
+“Getting hired with minimal or no work experience continues to be a struggle for university and college graduates,” says Senior Director, Youth Strategy and Innovation at RBC Mark Beckles.
 “That’s why RBC Future Launch supports ACE Project Space.”
-Ace Project Space and programs like Future Launch can help prepare young Canadians to enter the job market.
 In addition to having a resumé with practical experience upon graduation, many of the students in the ACE Project Space will also have a product they helped build to show prospective employers.

 Understanding Career Options

-Working with professionals on a variety of projects may provide students with ways to try out potential careers while still in school.
-Through their experience at ACE Project Space, students may become more clear on defining their intended career path.
+Working with professionals on a variety of projects provides students with ways to try out potential careers while still in school.
+Through their experience at ACE Project Space, students gain insights into their intended career paths.
 In fact, Stephen Lawrence, ACE Project Space Coordinator says that, “Students often get hired by the entrepreneurs they work with.”

 Developing professional relationships and business networks can be a critical skill for anyone entering the job market.
 The ACE Project Space has a number of business committees with industry professionals to help guide students and to provide students with networking opportunities while in school.